Vox-ATypI classification: Garalde

-Garalde is a portmanteau of Garamond (named after Claude Garamond) and Aldine.
+Garalde is a portmanteau of Garamond (named after Claude Garamond) and Aldine (another name for the category).
 The history of Aldine typefaces begins with an Italian punchcutter named Francesco Griffo who worked for the printer Aldus Manutius.
-In general, the Aldine typefaces had finer proportions than the Venetians, straight lowercase e bar, no slab serifs and a stronger contrast between downstroke and upstroke.
+In general, the Aldine typefaces had finer proportions than the Venetians, straight lowercase e bar, no slab serifs, and a stronger contrast between downstroke and upstroke.
 Weights are distributed according to an oblique axis.
-In France, under King Francis I, Garaldes became the tool that supported the official fixing of grammar and orthography.
+In France, under King Francis I, Garaldes became the tool used to officially fix grammar and orthography.

 Examples of Garalde fonts include Bembo, Palatino and Garamond.